Harmonia: End-to-End RAG Serving Optimization: Evaluation

+We evaluate the scalability of \system's deployment layers by studying the scalability of the optimization problem, understanding the overhead of deployment layer and the resource allocation plans generated by \system.

-\paragraph{Scalability of solving the optimization problem} \system executes the optimization routine when the inference service is launched and re-runs it occasionally during each auto-scaling event to determine updated batch sizes and resource allocations.
-The optimization is implemented using Gurobi.
-As shown in Figure \ref{fig:optimization_scalability}, we evaluate its runtime performance and find that, even on a cluster with 512 heterogeneous nodes, the optimization completes in around three seconds — demonstrating its efficiency and suitability for dynamic environments.
-The reason we are are able to rapidly solve this problem is due to our formulation.
-The piecewise linear estimation of runtimes (Section~\ref{sec:resource_allocation} enables us to keep it linear).
+\textbf{Scalability of solving the optimization problem.} \system executes the optimization routine at service launch and re-runs it during auto-scaling events to update batch sizes and resource allocations.
+The optimization is implemented using Gurobi~\cite{gurobi}.
+As shown in Figure~\ref{fig:optimization_scalability}, even on a cluster with 1024 nodes, the routine completes in about 32 milliseconds—demonstrating its efficiency and suitability for dynamic environments.
+This speed stems from our formulation, which formulates the problem as a linear program (\S\ref{sec:resource_allocation}), ensuring the problem remains linear and tractable.

+\textbf{Overhead.} To compare the overhead of \system's deployment layer.
+We deploy \system on a single node, and compare it to LangChain's single node performance.
+Given that, LangChain utilizes function calls and typically has no overhead associated with cross component communication.
+This enables us to isolate all the overhead \system introduces because of using gRPC.
+We observe that \system on average only introduces around 0.8\% overhead over single node performance of LangChain.